cdragan/minivulkan/README.md

 * Rearrange SPIR-V bytecode to make it more friendly to executable compressors.
   This increases the executable size in the first place, but the SPIR-V bytecode is laid out in such a way that the executable becomes even smaller after compression.
 * (Windows) Do not depend on MS C runtime.
-C library is linked statically into the executable and caused bloat.
+C library on Windows is linked statically into the executable and causes bloat.

 ## Building from sources